There are essentially two ways to handle stress, and nearly everyone leans toward one way or the other. It's all about stress management.

 Meditation has been practiced for thousands of years and is one of the best ways to engage the “relaxation response.”
 With just 10 minutes of meditation a day, you can decrease stress and anxiety in your life, learn how to concentrate better, and teach your body and mind to engage in deep relaxation whenever you like.

 Meditation can be done alone, with a partner or group, or in a class.
-Many people find that short periods of meditation can help calm the mind during those times when you feel like engaging in unhealthy behaviours because of stress.
+Many people find that short periods of meditation can help calm the mind during those times when you feel like engaging in unhealthy behaviors because of stress.

 Mindfulness practice is something we’ve already gone over, but it’s worth mentioning again.
 This practice can be used anytime, anywhere.
 In fact, you can even teach yourself to be mindful all the time — an idea supported by ancient Buddhism and practiced by Buddhist monks and nuns.